jkempf42/kube-volttron/cluster-config/README.md

 ### Install Nginx in the cloud VM

-The next step is to install Nginx on the `central-node` node cloud VM.
+The next step is to install Nginx on the `central-node` cloud VM.
 Use the instructions [here](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/).
 They are very straightforward.
 You can install Nginx Plus if you want, but these instructions were developed with open source Nginx.